maritlarsenchina/maritlarsenlyrics/_posts/2014-07-14-I-Dont-Want-To-Talk-about-It.md

 This is not another tender wish

-That was then these were different days
+That was then these are different days

 Even now, I sometimes miss the taste